kysutrung/yolo_watchdog/README.md

 This is how these code work in our system design, you can do the way you want.

+__All variable names, comments in code and UI are now in Vietnamese.
+English language is being edited and will be updated soon.__

 <br>

 <p align="center"><strong>System Design Diagram</strong></p>